When is 13 Reasons Why season 2 released on Netflix? Who's in the cast, and what's going to happen?

 “No more tapes” – yep, those retro cassette tapes are no more.
 Apparently there will be “a new piece of technology for 13-year-olds to Google”.

-However, there will still be one voice guiding the narrative, exploring many of the characters’ issues that we had only just begun to understand at the end of season one.
+Season two will continue to explore many of the characters’ issues that fans had only just begun to understand at the end of season one.

-Star Dylan Minette says that the action will begin “a couple months after season one, and there’s a lot that’s happened to Clay in between.”
-According to the interview in Yahoo, Clay is still trying to come to terms with what happened to him.
+Star Dylan Minnette told Yahoo that the action will begin “a couple months after season one, and there’s a lot that’s happened to Clay in between.”

 Meanwhile, show-runner Brian Yorkey says that he knew very early on that the story could not end with the tapes at the end of season one.

-Note: UPDATE: creator Brian Yorkey and star Dylan Minnette have been speaking about what season two holds, and how Hannah Baker’s “whole story” has still not been told.
-Read more